andreychemist/andreychemist.github.io/pages/faq.md

 For me, it's clear that all evidence that is used to support the case must exist at the moment of the initial filing of the petition.
 I read the [appeal decisions](https://www.uscis.gov/sites/default/files/err/B2%20-%20Aliens%20with%20Extraordinary%20Ability/Decisions_Issued_in_2015/JAN122015_02B2203.pdf) that stated that any future achievement does not count.
 The beneficiary must be fully eligible for the benefit when the I-140 petition is filed.
 So, if one expects to publish new papers or receive new awards in the near future, it might be wise to wait until all evidence for the petition actually exists rather than hope to submit it later in response to the RFE.

 As I also understand, it's possible to claim new criteria under the EB-1A classification after the initial filing of I-140, but all evidence for these newly claimed criteria had to exist on the moment of the initial filing.

+# To what address and in what form did you send your petition?

+I printed out all the documents and attachments and arranged them in the order indicated on the first page of the petition example (Table of Contents): as requested by USCIS, I attached the bank checks for fee payment at the very top of my submission.
+I sent this stack of papers via UPS courier service.
+On the USCIS website you can find [addresses where to send the petition](https://www.uscis.gov/forms/all-forms/direct-filing-addresses-for-form-i-140-immigrant-petition-for-alien-worker) (the specific address depends on which forms are being sent, which postal service is used, and in which state you intend to work), and [tips on organizing the petition](https://www.uscis.gov/forms/filing-guidance/form-filing-tips).

+I did not number the pages in the exhibits or did not add headers to them.
+For each exhibit, a cover page with its number and title was printed.
+If the exhibit consisted of multiple related pages (for example, a recommendation letter spanning several pages), I fastened them with simple paper clips.
+I did not punch holes for binders.
+At the bottom, I added 4-5 small tab sheets indicating the exhibits (1st, 10th and so on, not for all 30), but I do not know if they helped the reviewing officer.
+Perhaps they can be omitted.
+The most important thing is for the officer to quickly find evidence for each criterion listed in the law, and I have never heard of rejections due to formatting (rejections often occur due to lack of the certification of the translation ).

+The list of exhibits included references to the sections of the petition that referred to the specific exhibit.
+I had exhibits consisting of a single page as well as multiple pages.
+But they should be printed on one side so that it is easier for the USCIS to scan.

+In the only case when I attached a translation, the order of the papers was as follows: translation certification, translation into English, original document in Russian.
+The certification was at the top, because this is how a professional translator returned the translation to me.

+# Should the petition be written in the first person ("I") or the third person ("Dr. Doe")?

+It doesn't matter, they won't reject it because of that.
+Both ways are acceptable.
+You are both the petitioner (the one who files) and the beneficiary (the one who is being filed for).
+I wrote about myself in the third person as "Dr. Solovyev" because I followed the example I had.

 # Why did you create this website?